No Introductory course may be substituted for any other course at any level.

 - Students should choose

 Students do not have to follow a particular sequence for their elective course requirements.
-However, students may focus their electives in an Enriched Allied Field Areas of Art, Media and Design or New Media Studies.
-Some classes in the Enriched Allied Field Areas of Art, Media and Design and New Media Studies have been pre-approved for students and do not require the permission of an advisor.
-Other classes may require an advisor's permission.
-Pre-approved Enriched Allied Field courses are listed below.
+Some classes in the Enriched Allied Field Areas of Art, Media and Design (AMD) and Writing, Rhetoric and Discourse (WRD) have been preapproved for students and do not require the permission of an advisor.
+Other classes may require an advisor's or instructor's permission.
+Pre-approved Enriched Allied Field courses are listed below:

 Allied Field Area - Art, Media, and Design